 On Political Opportunity Structures, State Hierarchies and Issue Framing: In a related vein, I have completed studies on political opportunities in social movement research, exploring the extent to which processes of Europeanization facilitate the political mobilization of and influence the strategies adopted by LGBT advocates.
 My 2013 article in the European Political Science Review exemplifies this research on horizontal political opportunities.
 Another study was concerned with state hierarchies and reputation in international relations and was published in the European Journal of International Relations.
 There I argued that states problematically exploit LGBT norms to signal “modernity,” which can nonetheless translate into tangible legal successes for LGBT movement actors nationally.
 Furthermore, with Agnes Chetaille (EHESS), I have a 2020 article in Social Movement Studies that explores how movements frame their claims and identities in response to opposing movements.
 The study explores how multi-level discursive opportunities can emerge simultaneously for both movement and countermovement, leading to a contest of interpreting the politically potent symbols that come to the fore.
 We use content analysis to trace the trajectory of the LGBT movement’s frames over two decades, making the crucial point that they are shaped by ongoing movement/countermovement interactions, as well as the multi-level discursive context in which they operate.

-On the Cultural Outcomes (Public Opinion) of Social Movements and Pride: A forthcoming article in the American Political Science Review (with Douglas Page and Sam Whitt) asks: How do mass publics react to LGBT advocacy efforts in socially conservative societies?
+On Pride and the Cultural Outcomes (Public Opinion) of Social Movements: A 2021 article in the American Political Science Review (with Douglas Page and Sam Whitt) asks: How do mass publics react to LGBT advocacy efforts in socially conservative societies?
 We consider how the first-ever LGBT+ Pride in Sarajevo, Bosnia influences ordinary citizens’ attitudes and behavior regarding LGBT support.
 Using nationwide and local panel surveys, we find that support for LGBT activism increased locally after the Pride but did not diffuse nationwide, signaling how proximity mechanisms reinforce Pride effects.
 In survey experiments, we show that subjects are responsive to both mobilization and counter-mobilization appeals by local activists.
 We also find evidence from a behavioral experiment that the Pride had a positive impact on shifting the allocation of financial resources toward local pro-LGBT activists and away from opposition groups.
 The study underscores the challenges facing LGBT activism in socially conservative societies but also points to the substantial possibilities of collective action on behalf of minorities at risk.
+A follow-up piece in Social Forces (with Douglas Page and Sam Whitt) explains why the 2019 Sarajevo Pride increased LGBT+ support locally but had no immediate effects on attitudes in greater Bosnia.
+It also explains why LGBT+ support has since expanded beyond the capital to Bosnia’s surrounding regions two years later.
+Even when local LGBT+ visibility is low or nonexistent, underlying cultural receptivity can be conducive to the gradual diffusion of LGBT+ support.

 On State Repression and Protest Policing: I have simultaneously maintained an active research program on related and separate questions, ranging from state repression of protest to fieldwork methodology.
 In a third strand of research, best represented by my publication in Mobilization in 2010, I analyzed the reasons why states repress protest movements in some cases and not in others.
 To answer this question, I explored both the characteristics of the individual protests and the state-level conditions that produce different outcomes in four European states.
 I found that a protest’s ‘threat’ to the state begets repression, while its ‘weakness’ attracts repression only under specific domestic conditions.